 What "outstanding leadership" means

-For this award, "outstanding leadership" means leadership performance in the 12 months immediately preceding the opening of nominations that has visibly improved an issue that blocked the development of Bluetooth technology development, or member collaboration.
+For this award, "outstanding leadership" means leadership performance in the 12 months immediately preceding the opening of nominations that has visibly led the development of Bluetooth technology development, or member collaboration.

 The exact dates of the 12-month window are stated in each year's nomination announcement.